Sign up for weekly AppOps insights.

 Data Stewards

 Data stewards are responsible for managing and maintaining data within Salesforce.
 They define the various data elements and ensure that data entered into Salesforce aligns with those definitions.
-They also monitor data for accuracy and completeness, resolve any data quality issues, and coordinate with the data quality and data security teams when needed.
+They also monitor data for accuracy and completeness, resolve any data quality issues, and coordinate with the quality and security teams when needed.

 Stewards play a critical role in maintaining SOX compliance because they ensure your financial data is accurately represented in Salesforce.